Learn helpful approaches that can minimize the difficult behaviors associated with Alzheimer’s disease.

 - Provide an environment where your loved one feels supported.
 This can mean having only those things in his environment that he wants, and is comforted by.
 If there is something that causes him fear or agitation, such as a photo that seems to trigger agitation, or seeing himself in the mirror and thinking there is someone else there, cover or remove it.
 Do not try to cajole him into accepting it as non-threatening.
 Accept his response to it and remove the item from his sight.

-- Have a daily repertoire and routine of fun, calming and relaxing activities.
+- Have a daily repertoire and routine of fun, and calming and relaxing activities.
 Music, art, puzzles, games, singing, reminiscing, looking at old photos, leisurely walks, gardening, even household chores or helping with mealtime—these are all good options.
 Learn what he prefers and is able to do, and do those things.

 - When the pressure of a difficult moment is on, step back and take a deep breath.
 As long as your loved one is safe, step away to gather yourself before things become too emotional for either of you.
 You are the one who has the power and ability to keep calm.